neondatabase/website/content/docs/functions/current_timestamp.md

 (1 row)
 ```

-We can also specify `current_timestamp` as the default value for a timestamp column, when creating the table.
-For example, consider the query below, where we set up a table to track purchase_orders, and add some records:
+We can also specify `current_timestamp` as the default value for a timestamp column when creating the table.
+For example, consider the query below, where we set up a table to track purchase orders and add some records:

 ```sql
 CREATE TABLE purchase_orders (